xaoirse/luna/README.md

 # FAQ
 ### Is it works?
-Yes, I am using it. but it's may has bugs so I try to fix them.
+Yes, I am using it. but it may has bugs so I try to fix them.
 ### Why Rust?
 I want a standalone binary release from my code,